AdobeDocs/id-service.en/help/introduction/cookies.md

 ---
 description: The ID service uses your organization ID, the Experience Cloud AMCV cookie, and a demdex cookie to create and store unique, persistent identifiers for your site visitors.
 These cookies let the ID service track visitors across your different domains and enable data sharing among different Experience Cloud solutions.
 keywords: playstation;ID Service
-seo-description: The ID service uses your organization ID, the Experience Cloud AMCV cookie, and a demdex cookie to create and store unique, persistent identifiers for your site visitors.
-These cookies let the ID service track visitors across your different domains and enable data sharing among different Experience Cloud solutions.
-seo-title: Cookies and the Experience Cloud Identity Service
 title: Cookies and the Experience Cloud Identity Service
-uuid: c5cbd235-37ee-4605-8792-b1a991e190ad
 exl-id: 727c6381-56b9-44b8-8e59-355d072769be
 ---
 # Cookies and the Experience Cloud Identity Service{#cookies-and-the-experience-cloud-id-service}